hicked/Unity-VR-Fire-Simulation/Software/Notes.md

 -   `using UnityEngine.UI;` to import UI objects if you want to make a reference to one.
 Same goes for `UnityEngine.SceneManagement`.

 -   Always make visual components children, and add scripts to the parent

+-   We can use `Physics material` assets to change the bounciness, dynamic/static friction for the wheels of the wheelchair under the rigid body parameters.

+-   `isTrigger` makes it so there is no physical collision, only a trigger created when it gets hit (ghost collider)

+-   `isKinematic`: Don't let it move (immovable object)